earthly/website/blog/_posts/2022-07-21-terraform-state-bucket.md

     Learn how to store your Terraform state in an S3 bucket to avoid leaking sensitive information and manage changes made by multiple people.
 last_modified_at: 2023-07-19
 ---
-**In this article, you'll learn how to manage Terraform state with ease.
-Discover how Earthly simplifies your build processes and avoids conflicts in Terraform state.
-[Explore how](/).**
+**This article discusses the difficulties associated with managing Terraform state.
+Earthly streamlines build processes and mitigates state conflicts.
+[Check it out](/).**

 In the [previous article](/blog/terraform-lambda/) I ported all my AWS infrastructure to Terraform.
 But in doing so, I was left tracking all my Terraform state in a `terraform.tfstate` file.
 This has a number of problems.